 Gender of the future

 Society is beginning to break down the boundaries of gender, accepting that it is a product of culture rather than biology, and viewing it in a more fluid way.
-Perhaps we are living in the age of gender blending, but at the end of the exhibition’s timeline we are reminded that the future of gender equality remains unclear.
+Perhaps we are living in the age of gender blending, but at the end of the exhibition’s timeline we are reminded that the future of gender acceptance and equality remains unclear.

 For more information about the ‘Gender Blender’ exhibition, and for practical information about visiting the Women’s Museum, click here.
 Entry to the museum (Domkirkepladsen 5, Aarhus C) is 65 DKK for adults and 50 DKK for students.